edgio-docs/edgio-docs/src/pages/guides/app_security/threats_dashboard.md

     By default, a single line on the graph represents all threats.
 Alternatively, categorize threats by selecting the desired categorization criteria from the option that appears directly above the graph.
 A line will be drawn on the chart for each unique value.
 For example, if you select **Profile Type** and requests were screened by production and audit rules, then the graph will contain a line for audit and another one for production.

     <Callout type="info">

       By default, graphing threats by type will include up to the 10 most popular entries.
 Customize this limit through the **Max Top Number** option.
 This option also affects the maximum number of unique entries that may be listed for each type of statistic listed under the graph.

     </Callout>

 -   **Statistics:** Statistics on the threats detected over a given time period are displayed directly below the chart.
     Statistics are broken down by category.

     [View category definitions.](#field-definitions)

     <Callout type="info">

       By default, statistics for up to the 10 most popular entries may be displayed for each category.
 Customize this limit through the **Max Top Number** option.
 This option also affects the maximum number of lines that may be graphed.

     </Callout>

     The following information is displayed for each category:
-    -   **&lt;Value>:** Groups threats by the request's value for the current category.
+    -   `<Value>`**:** Groups threats by the request's value for the current category.
 The following illustration shows a partial listing of values for the "Rule Message" category.

     ![](/images/app_security/dashboard_category.png)